truecharts/public/website/src/content/docs/development/contibuting-example.md

 ### Git

-VS Code has great documentation and allows you to manage everything you need threw their UI.
+VS Code has great documentation and allows you to manage everything you need through their UI.

 ### Create a Topic Branch